 An interesting, little-known sideline for Target is its business-to-business subsidiary, Target Commercial Interiors (TCI).
-TCI operates about a half-dozen showrooms in Illinois, Minnesota, and Wisconsin that provide products and services for office environments.
+TCI operates more than a half-dozen showrooms in Arizona, Illinois, Minnesota, and Wisconsin that provide products and services for office environments.
 The interior design company, whose clients include some of America's largest companies, is attempting to expand its business by reaching out to small and midsized companies.

 Sales and Marketing

-Target Corp. spent $1.7 billion on advertising in fiscal 2014 (ended January), compared with $1.4 billion in fiscal 2013.
+Target spent $1.6 billion on advertising in fiscal 2015 (ended January), compared with $1.7 billion in fiscal 2014.
 Newspaper circulars, Internet ads, and media broadcast made up the majority of the company's advertising costs.
 The vast majority of its merchandise is distributed to Target stores through its network of 40 distribution centers.

 Target was attracted to Canada's relatively-healthy retail market, which presented ample opportunity for growth.
 It entered the market by purchasing 124 stores from failed retailer Zellers, a move that seemed prudent but actually saddled the Canadian unit with inconveniently located stores that weren't built for Target's well-known layout.
 Opening so many stores at once in a brand new market strained the company's logistics infrastructure and left Canadians staring at empty shelves.
 Then big box big gorilla Wal-Mart defended its hard-won gains in the country by slashing prices and Target's hopes for the Great White North were swept away in a blizzard of red ink.
 The company took a huge $5.4 billion write-down in 2014 and will take another $275 million in losses in 2015 to shutter the operations and close 133 stores.
-Cash costs to wind down the Canadian operations will be between $500 and $600 million but the company expects earnings to increase in 2015 (not pouring money into loss-making Canadian stores will help) and cash flow to rebound in 2016.
+Cash costs to wind down the Canadian operations will be between $500 and $600 million.